nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/2.4.99-cs3_to_2.6.99-cs2/migration_guide_2.4.99-cs3_to_2.6.99-cs2_environment.rst

 * nRF Util has now replaced nRF Command Line Tools.
   The bootstrap script will now install and update nRF Util.
 * SDFW and SCFW are now provided as precompiled binaries.
-  The Secure Domain Firmware (SDFW) and System Controller Firmware (SCFW) are no longer built from the source during the application build process, but they must be provisioned as binaries from the provided firmware bundle before the DK can be used.
+  The Secure Domain Firmware (SDFW) and System Controller Firmware (SCFW) are no longer built from the source during the application build process, but they must be provisioned as binaries from the provided SoC binaries before the DK can be used.
   See the details in the `nRF54H20 DK bring-up`_ section below.
 * The nRF54H20 SoC lifecycle state must now be set to Root of Trust (RoT).
   See the details in the `Transitioning the nRF54H20 SoC to RoT`_ section.